craftcms/craft/README.md

 ## Getting Started

-> [!WARNING]
-> These instructions are specific to prerelease versions of Craft 5!
-If you want to install the latest 4.x release, head back to the [`4.x` branch](https://github.com/craftcms/craft).

-This repository is a bare-bones [Composer](https://getcomposer.org/) “project,” intended for use with the `composer create-project` command.
+This repository is a bare-bones [Composer](https://getcomposer.org/) “project”, intended for use with the `composer create-project` command.
 It contains only the folders and files absolutely required to run Craft.

 > [!TIP]
 > Our [tutorial](https://craftcms.com/docs/getting-started-tutorial/) covers this setup process in greater depth.
 If you get stuck, give it a once-over; if things still aren’t clicking, help is never far away in [our community](https://craftcms.com/community) or via [official support](https://craftcms.com/support-services).
 >
-> You can also find these instructions (and some other helpful tips) in [the documentation](https://craftcms.com/docs/4.x/installation.html).
+> You can also find these instructions (and some other helpful tips) in [the documentation](https://craftcms.com/docs/5.x/install.html).

 The best way to spin up your first project is with [DDEV](https://ddev.com/), a cross-platform, Docker-based PHP development environment.